transcode-open/apt-cyg/README.md

     cp -a /cygdrive/c/cygwin/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem \
           /cygdrive/c/cygwin64/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem

+This problem is fixed at 2014-01-24. version 0.18.7-1 of p11-kit, p11-kit-trust and libp11-kit0 did not work at the cygwin64 under the Windows 8.
+If you face the above problem, please upgrade these three packages from version 0.18.7-1 to version 0.18.7-2.

+For more details, see a thread of below:

+* Cygwin mailing list / cygwin / [Re: Is there someone who have a same problem ?](http://cygwin.com/ml/cygwin/2014-01/msg00368.html)

 ### 2014-01-15: Signature check failed at cygwinports x86_64.
 Oops, setup.bz2 is newer than setup.bz2.sig.
 And it seems to be corrupted.